Mobike: Europe

 but in the beginning of 2020 the service resulted unavailable.

 Americas

 On 20 September 2017, Mobike's first bike-sharing service in the United States started from Washington, D.C.
 However, Mobike however pulled out of Washington, D.C. after less than a year of service, in July 2018.
 Mobike launched in Charlotte, North Carolina on 22 December 2017 and in San Diego on 23 February 2018.
 Operations in The Woodlands, Texas started in January 2018 and ceased in October 2018.

 In February 2018, Mobike launched its operations in Mexico City and Santiago, Chile.

+Australia

+In March 2019, Mobike announced that it was ceasing operations in Australia.

 Design features

 As described by the company, Mobike is intended to solve the last mile issue in which commuters face the problem of being stuck a bit too far from their destination to walk, but too close to justify the cost or delay of finding a taxi.
 Similar to Call a Bike in Germany, every Mobike bicycle comes with an internet-controlled electronic wheel lock that automatically unlocks but requires manual locking after use.

 Mobike bicycles are powered by a small generator installed on the rear wheel hub to power the lock, or by a PV panel in some bike models.
 The patented disc brake is said to withstand over 10,000 kilometres of riding without failure.

 Mobike has partnered with Qualcomm (using their IoT chip MDM9206) and Gemalto for the use of NB-IoT technologies to provide connection for the bikes.

 Mobike bicycles come in two versions, both of which requires a scan of a unique QR-code to unlock: